 By Abdul Hakim-Shabazz

-Abdul Hakim-Shabazz is an attorney and the editor and publisher of IndyPoltics.Org.
-He also is a frequent contributor to numerous Indiana media outlets.
-He can be reached at firstname.lastname@example.org.
+Abdul Hakim-Shabazz is an attorney and the editor and publisher of IndyPoltics.org.
+Send comments to email@example.com.